 Of course, this is a whisky tour of Scotland so you can get today's whisky tasting at the Royal Lochnagar distillery that supplies the Royal family during their visits to Balmoral Castle.

 Royal Deeside to Speyside -

 Today you traverse the Cairngorm mountains via one of the highest roads in Scotland.
-It is not far to drive so you have time to fit in some Speyside distillery visits.
-The famous distilleries along this route are Glenlivet, Glenfarclas, Aberlour and Macallan, but we include directions for exploring many more.
+It is not far to drive so you have time to schedule a day exploring the Speyside Whisky Trail.

 If you want a break from whisky tastings, you may enjoy a visit to Elgin with its magnificent cathedral and cashmere mill.
 We also give you tips on the best bars for continuing your whisky sampling into the evening.

 You can continue your Scottish whisky tour with visits to the distilleries of Glen Grant, Glen Moray and Benromach, but today's route also features places of historical importance that are worth exploring.

 You can discover Cawdor Castle with its curious legends, the spooky burial tombs at Clava Cairns, the imposing defences of Fort George and the windswept battlefield of Culloden Moor.